MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-omnisend.md

 1. In the **Connection for export** field, choose a connection from the Omnisend section.
 If you don't see this section name, there are no connections of this type available to you.

-3. In the **Data matching** section, in the **Email** field, select the field in your unified customer profile that represents a customer's email address.
+1. In the **Data matching** section, in the **Email** field, select the field in your unified customer profile that represents a customer's email address.
 It's required to export segments to Omnisend.
-Optionally, you can export First name, Last name, Adress, Country/Region, State, City, and Post Code to create more personalized emails.
+Optionally, you can export First name, Last name, Address, Country/Region, State, City, and Post Code to create more personalized emails.
 Select **Add attribute** to map these fields.

 1. Select **Save**.